RISE: Robust Imitation through Stochastic Encoding: Abstract

 \section{Abstract}

-Ensuring safe and generalizable control remains a fundamental challenge in robotics, particularly when deploying imitation learning in dynamic environments.
-Traditional behavior cloning (BC) struggles to generalize beyond its training distribution, as it lacks an understanding of the safety-critical reasoning behind expert demonstrations.
-To address this limitation, we propose GenOSIL, a novel imitation learning framework that explicitly incorporates environment parameters into policy learning via a structured latent representation.
-Unlike conventional methods that treat the environment as a black box, GenOSIL employs a variational autoencoder (VAE) to encode measurable safety parameters—such as obstacle position, velocity, and geometry—into a latent space that captures intrinsic correlations between expert behavior and environmental constraints.
-This enables the policy to infer the rationale behind expert trajectories rather than merely replicating them.
-We validate our approach on two robotic platforms—an autonomous ground vehicle and a Franka Emika Panda manipulator—demonstrating superior safety and goal-reaching performance compared to baseline methods.
-The simulation and hardware videos can be viewed on the project webpage\footnote{ \url{https://mumukshtayal.github.io/GenOSIL/}}.
+Ensuring safety in robotic systems remains a fundamental challenge, especially when deploying offline policy-learning methods such as imitation learning in dynamic environments.
+Traditional behavior cloning (BC) often fails to generalize when deployed without fine-tuning as it does not account for disturbances in observations that arises in real-world, changing environments.
+To address this limitation, we propose RISE (Robust Imitation through Stochastic Encodings), a novel imitation-learning framework that explicitly addresses erroneous measurements of environment parameters into policy learning via a variational latent representation.
+Our framework encodes parameters such as obstacle state, orientation, and velocity into a smooth variational latent space to improve test time generalization.
+This enables an offline-trained policy to produce actions that are more robust to perceptual noise and environment uncertainty.
+We validate our approach on two robotic platforms, an autonomous ground vehicle and a Franka Emika Panda manipulator and demonstrate improved safety robustness while maintaining goal-reaching performance compared to baseline methods.